xt1/Help/Introduction/COM to NetServer API Migration/Searching Examples/Search on Phone Number Using the COM API.md

 if (isOK)
 {
-    //create a new Contact instance using SOFind SOContacts newContacts = newDb.Find.ContactsByPhone("944496325");
+    //Create a New Contact instance using SOFind SOContacts newContacts = newDb.Find.ContactsByPhone("944496325");